Wants to Meet Up

-I've been vegetarian for over 15 years and am trying my best to be vegan.
+I've been vegetarian since I was 14.
 Miguel and I both love cooking and feeding people, so you'll probably end up having a meal with us if you're around for a few days.

 My interests are wide ranging and constantly expanding, so I enjoy dabbling in many different things (like Polish folk dancing and aerial ballet...to name just a few).

 I love meeting new people and I love learning new things.
 Too many people isolate themselves from other cultures and viewpoints.
 I believe that if everyone would take some time to step outside their comfort zone, the world would be a much better place.

 Some long term goals include building my own house from scratch, and possibly opening a guesthouse and community garden.